-- Robin Cook's Invasion had the Body Snatcher-esque aliens are thwarted by the release of a rhinovirus, AKA the common cold.
+- Robin Cook's Invasion had the Replicant Snatching aliens thwarted by the release of a rhinovirus, AKA the common cold.

 - Keith Laumer wrote a hilarious short story in which aliens invade a dying civilization — only to discover that the locals were in fact immortals whose metabolisms shut down if they didn't get enough of a certain gas in their air.
 Guess what the invaders exhaled.
 And the locals who were still up and about were the weakest of their species; the invasion revived all of their brawny badasses.

 - The invasion of the Gorg in The True Meaning of Smekday.
 For some reason, the Gorg try to kill every single cat on planet Earth.
 As it turns out, the Gorg are allergic to cats due to cloning themselves so much.

-- Rather than a single cataclysmic event, Christopher Anvil's short story The Gentle Earth covers a long campaign in which the invaders are slowly worn down, but they're defeated in such a thorough and humiliating fashion that it goes under this trope anyway.
+- In The Gentle Earth covers a long campaign in which the invaders are slowly worn down, but they're defeated in such a thorough and humiliating fashion that it goes under this trope anyway.
 Their errors and catastrophes include but are not limited to failing to prepare appropriately for Earth's much colder winters, dismissing tornadoes as a legend (having landed in Tornado Alley), and drastically underestimating Russia's missile supply.

 - In Stephen Baxter's novel Space has the solar system invaded for use as an stellar fuel depot by the Crackers, which will result in the explosion of the sun.
 Having battled through the friendly Gaijin fleet, they are utterly destroyed by Nemoto's secretly modified and transplanted Moon Flowers, which use the top layer of Mercury's soil as cosmic buckshot.